Squirrel Nutkin at Roe Wood

 The adventure begins when you transport your luggage from your private parking space in your very own wheelbarrow.
 You can lock bikes or larger items in the storage shed before you step inside the holiday cabin, where every home comfort has been taken care of.
 The spacious living area features floor-to-ceiling sliding glass doors that let in enormous amounts of natural light and allow you to enjoy the fresh air and stupendous views.
-At one end is a well-equipped, modern kitchen/dining area, complete with oven and hob, fridge (with small freezer) and plenty of work-top space and storage, while at the other is a comfy king-sized bed with pretty linens, an electric panel heater and a TV opposite; in between is the snugly sofa where you can enjoy toasting your toes by the roaring wood-burner, a lovely feature that offers a warm welcome any time of the year.
+At one end is a well-equipped, modern kitchen/dining area, complete with oven and hob, microwave, fridge (with small freezer) and plenty of work-top space and storage, while at the other is a comfy king-sized bed with pretty linens, an electric panel heater and a TV opposite; in between is the snugly sofa where you can enjoy toasting your toes by the roaring wood-burner, a lovely feature that offers a warm welcome any time of the year.
 There's also a luxury shower-room, with shower, WC and wash-basin, plus heated towel rail and even a motion-sensor backlit mirror.

 Out and About